MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/manage-marketing-environments.md

     ![Create an on-demand backup.](media/instances-backup.png "Create an on-demand backup")

 As with automatic backups, on-demand backups include the full organizational database, but not the interaction records or image files stored in the marketing services.
-For more information about how to backup marketing-services data to blob storage, see [Create custom analytics with Power BI](custom-analytics.md).
+For more information about how to export marketing-services data to blob storage, see [Create custom analytics with Power BI](custom-analytics.md).

 ### Restore a backup onto another environment